AymaneSlayer/Codingweek/CancerPrediction/README.md

 # Cervical Cancer Risk Prediction

 ## Project Overview

 This repository contains the code and resources for predicting cervical cancer risk using machine learning models.
 The project focuses on data preprocessing, handling class imbalance, feature engineering, model training, evaluation, and explainability through SHAP.

 ## Repository Structure

 Dockerfile: Defines the environment setup for running the application in a containerized environment.

-notebooks/: Jupyter notebooks containing exploratory data analysis (EDA), feature engineering, and initial model training.
+notebooks: Jupyter notebooks containing exploratory data analysis (EDA), feature engineering, and initial model training.

 app.py: Streamlit/Flask-based web application for user interaction and predictions.